 trial -- The process through which all parties to a civil or criminal case have the opportunity to prove their sides of the case through evidence, testimony, etc.

 vacate -- To cancel or set aside.

 verdict -- The decision made by the jury in a trial as to the guilt or non-guilt of the defendant.

-violation -- The term violation can be used to refer to a type of criminal offense for which the state can imprison an individual for up to 15 days, but not more.
+violation -- The term violation can be used to refer to a type of low-level criminal offense (less serious than a misdemeanor).
 However, generally, a violation can also be when someone disobeys a court order -- for example, a person can be charged with violation of a protection order, which can be a misdemeanor crime or a felony crime.

 voir dire -- The process through which parties to a court case question and select jurors for a trial.
 This may be done differently in criminal cases than in civil cases.